I save things.

 The problem is that the box becomes invisible as I go about my day around it, ignoring it altogether or seeing it out of the corner of my eye and saying to myself, I’ll get around to that box later on.

 Every once in a while, I’ll go through the box and decide what I should move to a more permanent home, and what should be thrown away.

 My husband does not find my saving strategies amusing, but he tolerates them as a part of who I am.
 I save and save and save things, and if I come across an item that makes me smile or brings to mind a memory that had long been buried, I save it again, reprieving it from the fate of the trash can.

-In some ways, I can see how a marriage, especially with children in the mix, might be confused with a junk drawer—unnoticed until it’s necessary to de-clutter.
+In some ways, I can see how a marriage after kids might be confused with a junk drawer—unnoticed until it’s necessary to declutter.